Henrique-Coder/windows-sendto-tools/README.md

 ### License

-Distributed under the MIT License.
+Distributed under the **MIT License**.
 See [LICENSE](https://github.com/Henrique-Coder/windows-sendto-tools/blob/main/LICENSE) for more information.

 ### Disclaimer